How Long After Pool Shock Can You Swim? Safety Guide

 - Run your filtration system: Keep your pump running continuously for at least 8 hours after shocking to circulate and filter the water effectively.

-- Wait the minimum time period: Allow at least 8 hours for cal-hypo shock, 6 hours for liquid chlorine, or follow manufacturer recommendations on your specific product.
+- Wait the minimum time period: Allow at least 8 hours (typically 8-24) for chlorine shock to drop under 10 ppm, or follow manufacturer recommendations on your specific product.

 - Test your water chemistry: Use a reliable test kit like the Taylor K-2006 to measure free chlorine levels accurately.
-Digital test strips can be unreliable for high chlorine readings.
+Test strips can be unreliable for high chlorine readings.

-- Verify safe chlorine levels: Ensure free chlorine has dropped to 1-4 ppm before allowing swimming.
-Levels above 5 ppm can cause skin irritation, eye burning, and respiratory discomfort.
+- Verify safe chlorine levels: Ensure free chlorine has dropped below 10 ppm (the CDC limit while swimmers are in the water) before allowing swimming.
+Free chlorine above 10 ppm can irritate skin and eyes.

 - Check pH levels: Shocking often raises pH above 7.6.
 If pH exceeds 7.8, add muriatic acid to bring it down to the ideal range of 7.4-7.6 before swimming.

-- Perform final safety check: Look for any remaining undissolved shock granules, which can cause chemical burns.
+- Perform final safety check: Look for any remaining undissolved shock granules, which can cause skin irritation and even chemical burns on direct contact.
 Brush any visible residue before swimming.

 Factors That Affect Wait Time